Frédéric Gioria

 Frédéric Gioria (born 2 September 1969) is a French football coach and former player.

 Career

 A youth product of his native club Nice since the age of 10, Gioria began his professional career with the club in 1988.
-A midfielder, he went on captain the side, and led them when they won the 1997 Coupe de France Final.
-He retired from professional football in 2000, after a recurring knee injury.
+A midfielder, he went on to captain the side, and led them when they won the 1997 Coupe de France Final.
+He retired from professional football in 2000 after a recurring knee injury.

 After retirement, he returned to Nice as a physical trainer, then managed the reserves.
 In 2012, he was named assistant manager by Claude Puel, and has stayed in that post since.